pingcap/docs-cn/system-variables.md

     In the case of a poor network environment, appropriately increasing the value of this variable can effectively alleviate error reporting to the application end caused by timeout.
 If the application end wants to receive the error information more quickly, minimize the value of this variable.

+### tidb_batch_commit

+> **Warning:**
+>
+> It is **NOT** recommended to enable this variable.

+- Scope: Session
+- Persists to cluster: No
+- Type: Boolean
+- Default value: `OFF`
+- The variable is used to control whether to enable the deprecated batch-commit feature.
+When this variable is enabled, a transaction might be split into multiple transactions by grouping a few statements and committed non-atomically, which is not recommended.

+### tidb_batch_delete

+> **Warning:**
+>
+> This variable is associated with the deprecated batch-dml feature, which might cause data corruption.
+Therefore, it is not recommended to enable this variable for batch-dml.
+Instead, use [non-transactional DML](/non-transactional-dml.md).

+- Scope: Session
+- Persists to cluster: No
+- Type: Boolean
+- Default value: `OFF`
+- This variable is used to control whether to enable the batch-delete feature, which is a part of the deprecated batch-dml feature.
+When this variable is enabled, `DELETE` statements might be split into multiple transactions and committed non-atomically.
+To make it work, you also need to enable `tidb_enable_batch_dml` and set a positive value for `tidb_dml_batch_size`, which is not recommended.

+### tidb_batch_insert

+> **Warning:**
+>
+> This variable is associated with the deprecated batch-dml feature, which might cause data corruption.
+Therefore, it is not recommended to enable this variable for batch-dml.
+Instead, use [non-transactional DML](/non-transactional-dml.md).

+- Scope: Session
+- Persists to cluster: No
+- Type: Boolean
+- Default value: `OFF`
+- This variable is used to control whether to enable the batch-insert feature, which is a part of the deprecated batch-dml feature.
+When this variable is enabled, `INSERT` statements might be split into multiple transactions and committed non-atomically.
+To make it work, you also need to enable `tidb_enable_batch_dml` and set a positive value for `tidb_dml_batch_size`, which is not recommended.

 ### tidb_batch_pending_tiflash_count <span class="version-mark">New in v6.0</span>

 - Scope: SESSION | GLOBAL